Alpacron/vertex-cover/README.md

 return C
 ```

-Finally, we have the functionality to create a tree data structure and run the approximation algorithm for trees on it.
+We have the functionality to create a tree data structure and run the approximation algorithm for trees on it.
 Which is described below:

 ```